 Welcome to 4th Grade

 Welcome to all my students, parents, and their families.
 I am Ms. Brenda Ryan.
 I am blessed to be a member of the St. Frances Cabrini School community.
-I have been teaching for 23 years; 14 years here at Cabrini.
+I have been teaching at Cabrini since the 2000-2001 school year.
 I love teaching fourth grade.
-I am an active Catholic and I find it especially rewarding to be a Catholic School Teacher who takes an active role in a fourth grader’s faith formation.
+I am an active Catholic and I find it especially rewarding to take an active role in your fourth grader’s faith formation.

-I grew up in California, received my BA degree in education from Eastern Illinois University, and my Masters in Teaching from City U. I have two full grown sons, Mick and Craig.
+I grew up in California, but have moved many times.
+I earned my undergraduate BS degree in education from Eastern Illinois University and my Masters in Teaching Graduate Degree from City U. I have two full grown sons, Mick and Craig.

-My Philosophy: The teacher is here to not only instruct, but inspire the students while making the curriculum relevant to the students’ daily lives.
-The teacher is their guide, facilitator, and motivator.
-Children learn best in a safe and nurturing environment that is Christ-like and displays mutual respect for all.
+My Philosophy: I am here to not only instruct, but inspire the students, while making the curriculum relevant to the students’ daily lives.
+I believe in being their guide, facilitator, and motivator.
+I believe children learn best in a safe and nurturing environment that is Christ-like and displays mutual respect for all.

 Fourth Grade is a transition year.
 They are moving into a broader context of life.